Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - As you get better at disassembly, it'll become easier to distinguish between actual code and data being disassembled as code.
 Disassembled data looks like gibberish.
 There is also the fact that the wrong size of A/X/Y with SNES code can make otherwise valid code look like gibberish.
 Common examples of this:
 	SNES.
 	- Long strings of SBC.l $XXXXXX,x
-	- Long strings of NOP
+	- Long strings of the same branch instruction.
-	- WDM/STP/COP/BRK/XCE/RTI/CLI/CLV/SEI/SED/CLD/WAI/TSC/TCS/TSX/TXS, as those are useless/infrequently used opcodes.
+	- WDM/STP/COP/BRK/XCE/RTI/CLI/CLV/SEI/SED/CLD/WAI/TSC/TCS/TSX/TXS/PEI/PER/BVC/BVS, as those are useless/infrequently used opcodes.
 	- Instances where something is loaded into A/X/Y repeatedly. (ex.
-LDA #$80 : LDA #$81 : LDA #$80)
+LDA #$80 : LDA #$81 : LDA #$80), unless it's being used to waste time on purpose (ex. $4203 was referenced nearby),
 	- REP/SEPs affecting flags besides the size or carry flags, which are the 3 most common.
-	- MVP/MVN that lack a proper setup before execution.
+	- MVP/MVN that lack a proper setup before execution or whose bank bytes point to strange banks.
-	- Branches/Jumps/subroutine calls that point to open bus, registers, RAM.
-There are exceptions for the latter however.
+	- Branches/Jumps/subroutine calls that point to open bus, registers, or seemingly random RAM addresses.
+There are exceptions for the latter two however.
+Some games may use the DMA registers as "FastRAM".
 	- Strange usage of indirect indexing, especially if the game in question rarely uses this type of addressing.
 	- Strange usage of stack relative addressing, especially if the game in question rarely uses this type of addressing.
 	- EOR.w #$1AFF or EOR.b #$FF : SBC.l which often means that A is the wrong size.
 	- A string of stack commands that makes no sense in context.
+	- JMP.w [$XXXX] with a nonsensical RAM address parameter.
+	- CMP.w #$XXXX/CPX.w #$XXXX/CPY.w #$XXXX/BIT.w #$XXXX/AND.w #$XXXX//EOR.w #$XXXX with a 10, 30, 90, B0, D0, or F0 as the high byte, which may indicate that a branch opcode is being covered up by the CMP/CPX/CPY/BIT/AND/EOR.
+	- LDA.w #$48XX/LDX.w #$DAXX/LDY.w #$5AXX which may be LDA.b #$XX : PHA/LDX.b #$XX : PHX/LDY.b #$XX : PHY if followed by a PLB.
+	- LDA.w #$18XX/LDA.w #$38XX, which may be LDA.b #$XX : CLC/LDA.b #$XX : SEC if followed by an ADC/SBC respectively.
+	- AND.w #$YYXX/ORA.w #$YYXX/EOR.w #$YYXX/ADC.w #$YYXX//SBC.w #$YYXX when YY is AA or A8, which may be AND.b #$XX/ORA.b #$XX/EOR.b #$XX/ADC.b #$XX/SBC.b #$XX/ followed by a TAX/TAY
+	- Seemingly random opcodes that aren't influenced by the size of A/X/Y following a JSR/JSL.
+This could indicate that that routine references parameters stored immediately after the JSR/JSL via the return address.
 	SPC700
 	- STOP/SLEEP/DI/EI/BRK/RETI/DAA/DAS, as those are either useless/infrequently used opcodes.
-	- Long strings of NOP
+	- Long strings of the same branch instruction.
+	- A string of stack commands that makes no sense in context.
 	SuperFX
 	- Long strings of STOP opcodes or STOPs that are not followed by a NOP.
-	- Long strings of NOP
 	- Long strings of IWT R15, #$FFFF
+	- Long strings of the same branch instruction.

 ===Future Improvements===